Nitr4x/p0wn-box/README.md

 # Run

-Once the build process is over, get and enjoy a neat msf prompt with this command:
+Once the build process is over, get and enjoy your tools as you were on a virtual machine !

 ```bash
 sudo docker run -t -p 9990-9999:9990-9999 -v ~/p0wnM3/:/tmp/data --name pentest pentest